webqit/observer/README.md

 #### Concept: *Batch Mutations*

-Make multiple mutations at a go, and they'll be correctly delivered in batch to observers!
+Make multiple mutations at a go, and they'll be correctly delivered as a batch to observers!

 ```js
 // Batch operations on an object